-25. COUNTERFEIT PREVENTION: As appropriate, the supplier shall have a counterfeit detection process that meets SAE standard AS5553, Counterfeit Electronic Parts, Avoidance, Detection, Mitigation, and Disposition and/or SAE Standard AS6174, Counterfeit Materiel: Assuring Acquisition of Authentic and Conforming Materiel utilizing the appropriate Appendices and Aerospace Recommended Practice (ARP) as guidance, as appropriate to the specific commodity types.
+27. COUNTERFEIT PREVENTION: As appropriate, Seller shall have a counterfeit detection process that meets SAE standard AS5553, Counterfeit Electronic Parts, Avoidance, Detection, Mitigation, and Disposition and/or SAE Standard AS6174, Counterfeit Materiel: Assuring Acquisition of Authentic and Conforming Materiel utilizing the appropriate Appendices and Aerospace Recommended Practice (ARP) as guidance, as appropriate to the specific commodity types.

+- b.
 Raw Material may be purchased through independent distribution as long as evidence of supply chain traceability (chain of custody) back to the mill is available.
-The supplier shall maintain the original mill certification and any secondary independent test laboratory certification(s) if any additional process was done after original mill certification.
+Seller shall maintain the original mill certification and any secondary independent test laboratory certification(s) if any additional process was done after original mill certification.

+- c.
 Franchised distributors must be contractually franchised at the time of quote, PO

-27. ETHICAL BUSINESS PRINCIPLES – Supplier acknowledges and agrees that our Buyer requires that Supplier maintain a high standard of ethical conduct in all its dealings with the Buyer.
-Xactiv Inc policy prohibits all employees from accepting gratuities, gifts, entertainment or other favors, as well as from engaging in any activities which create the perception of a conflict of interest, from any current or prospective Supplier.
-Supplier is encouraged to implement their own written code of conduct and to flow down their principles to the entities that furnish them with goods and services.
-Xactiv Inc expects its Supplier to maintain effective programs to encourage their employees to make ethical, value-driven choices in their business dealings.
+29. ETHICAL BUSINESS PRINCIPLES: Seller acknowledges and agrees that Buyer requires that Seller maintain a high standard of ethical conduct in all its dealings with Buyer.
+Buyer’s policy prohibits all employees from accepting gratuities, gifts, entertainment or other favors, as well as from engaging in any activities which create the perception of a conflict of interest, from any current or prospective Seller.
+Seller is encouraged to implement their own written code of conduct and to flow down their principles to the entities that furnish them with goods and services.
+Buyer expects Seller to maintain effective programs to encourage their employees to make ethical, value-driven choices in their business dealings.